zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### info `boolean`

-Defines if a label showing current paging information will be displayed.
+If set to true the pager will display information about the current page and total number of data items.
+By default the paging information is displayed.

 #### Example
     <kendo:grid-pageable info="info">